vijay-ss/IBM-Data-Science-Capstone/README.md

 The results from this exploration can recommend current or future entrepreneurs to capitalize on these findings to open a new fitness centre within Cluster 1, tending towards the Downtown Core area of Bay & Richmond Street.
 The timing seems to be in favour as of March 2020, because there appears to be little to no competition.

 Further research could be conducted to determine whether operating costs are ideal given the location, as well as local customer interests and purchasing habits.

+Please refer to the Final Report pdf file for a more extensive walkthrough of the data and results.